2018 Münster attack

-On 7 April 2018, a man drove a camper van into people seated outside restaurants in a pedestrianised square in the old part of the German city of Münster.
-He killed four people and injured about 20 others, six of them seriously, before committing suicide.
+On 7 April 2018, a vehicle-ramming attack took place in a pedestrianised square in the old part of Münster, North Rhine-Westphalia, Germany.
+Four people and twenty others were injured before the perpetrator committed suicide by gunshot.

 Attack

 Tributes at the spot where the attack took place, the sign translates to "WHY?"

-On 7 April 2018, a man drove a gray Volkswagen California van into people seated outside restaurants in a pedestrianised square in the old part of the German city of Münster.
-Police said the attacker drove into "several cafe and restaurant terraces in a major square in the centre of Münster".
+Police said the attacker drove a campervan into "several cafe and restaurant terraces in a major square in the centre of Münster".
 The perpetrator then shot himself dead.
 It was then found that his van was booby-trapped with a pistol connected to a wire.

 The attack initially killed three people, including the perpetrator, and also injured about 20 others, six seriously.
 Another victim died on 26 April.
 A Dutch victim who was in a coma after the attack died almost four months later on 29 July.

 Prior to the attack, Münster was planning to install security bollards in public areas, although the list of public spaces regarded as high-risk and slated to receive bollards did not include the location of this attack.